 - Practice4Me free practice materials for aptitude tests, SJT and personality tests including study guides, sample questions and sample tests.

 - Fintest have a selection of tests for Finance roles, and Techtest for jobs in tech, including tests by employer.

 There are plenty of free tests available online, so you should be able to practise these tests without having to pay anything.

 If you'd like more help with any type of selection test, you can speak to a Career Consultant who can suggest strategies you may find helpful.

-If you have any further questions, or you are looking for more tests please get in touch with us via email, phone 01274 234991, or come into careers reception.
+If you have any further questions, or you are looking for more tests please get in touch with us via email.

-We also have books in the Careers reception that can help you prepare and practice.
+We also have books in the Careers information room that can help you prepare and practise.